thespooler/SPFx-OfficeUIFabric-PeoplePicker/README.md

 -------|----|--------
 1.0.0|May 21, 2017|Initial release
 1.0.1|Sep 28, 2017|Updated to GA Version, New properties that allow to specify the number of items to display and which entities retrieve (User, SharePoint Groups, Distribution Lists, Security Groups).
+1.0.8|Jan 25, 2018|PeoplePicker component can be re-used stand-alone in other components 1.0.11|Mar 13, 2018|Support for initial personas to be shown when loaded

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**